Learn to Write Better, Easier and Faster — online, July 13-17

 Would you like to make more money with your writing and ideas?
 Knock out dazzling drafts in half the time?
 Find more joy in your work?

-If so, please join me at our How to Write Better, Easier & Faster writing workshop on July 22-23, 2020 in Portland.
+If so, please join me at our How to Write Better, Easier & Faster writing workshop.

 “I learned more about communications writing in two days than all of my previous trainings over the past seven years combined.”